spgyip/redis-c-cluster/README.md

   make && make install
 * c++ 11 is required.
 * gtest is required for unittest.
-* hiredis is required for basic redis api.
+* hiredis is required for redis api.

 # DEBUG
-  Remove Makefile's '-DDEBUG' to avoid debug message printing to standard output.
+  Remove Makefile's '-DDEBUG' to avoid debug message, which will be printed to standard output.

+# Future
+* Reentrance support.